apache/pekko-grpc/benchmarks/README.md

-# Akka gRPC Microbenchmarks
+# Apache Pekko gRPC Microbenchmarks

-This subproject contains some microbenchmarks parts of Akka gRPC.
+This subproject contains some microbenchmarks parts of Apache Pekko gRPC.

 You can run them on the `sbt` prompt like: